 In June 2000, I was promoted to a police recruit.
 I spent 6 weeks at the Jefferson County Police Academy and 18 weeks at the Kentucky Department of Criminal Justice Training Academy to prepare for my new assignment.
 I graduated as valedictorian and class leader.
 I was then assigned to a 14-week field training program, where I spent time on patrol in Baker, Charlie, and David Districts.
 In February 2001, I was released on my own and was permanently assigned to the Baker District.
 I patrolled a high crime beat and gained a lot of experience quickly.

 In June 2004, I was promoted to Detective and assigned to the Criminal Investigations Section - Robbery Unit.
-My unit investigates armed business and bank robberies throughout the entire city.
-We also assist in other major crimes investigations, including homicides, cold cases, and sexual assaults.
+My unit investigated armed business and bank robberies throughout the entire city.
+We also assisted in other major crimes investigations, including homicides, cold cases, and sexual assaults.
 As part of this unit, I was awarded my second departmental medal - the Meritorious Unit Citation.
 We earned this medal for the investigation into a violent street gang that resulted in twelve arrests and cleared 162 street robberies, a business robbery, a murder and two rapes; and for our unit's 56% clearance rate for 2005.
-This is still my current assignment, and I have no plans to move into another assignment anytime in the near future.
 In March 2009, I was named my department's Officer of the Year.
 This was due to an investigation I lead in which 74 violent business robberies which spanned over a seven-year period was brought to closure.
 One of the suspects was indicted and the other was fatally shot by other members of my department after two lengthy high-speed pursuits, one of which involved a stolen police cruiser and ended in the Ohio River.

 Besides police work and patch collecting, I also have interest in web design.
 I enjoy working in my yard and spending time with my wife and children.
 I am a fledgling handyman and like to do projects around the house.
-I am an avid sports fan and enjoy University of Kentucky college football as well as Indianapolis Colts and Pittsburgh Steelers professional football.
-During basketball season, my team of choice is the University of Kentucky Wildcats, and I don't watch professional basketball.
+I am an avid sports fan and enjoy University of Kentucky and University of Alabama college football.
+During basketball season, my team of choice is the University of Kentucky Wildcats.
 I enjoy baseball during the summer and am a fan of the Chicago Cubs and the AAA Louisville Bats minor league team.

 That's enough about me.
 Let's get back to the collection...